manavjasani/Javascript-Projects/README.md

   - This project is To-do list.
 You have to add any activity that you want by submit button.
   - All activities are shown below the button with each close button/
   - When you click close button that activity will be close.

+### 18. Analog Clock
+  - This is a simple clock which gives time in hours, minutes, seconds.

+### 19. Weather App
+  - This app gives you the any city's all temperature and weather conditions.
+  - You have to write any city's name into input and click `Search` button and after it when you click `Reset` button all fields will clear.